Gustavo Pérez Firmat

+Pérez Firmat is the author of many books and essays on literature, philosophy, and culture.
+His poems, translations, critical and personal essays have appeared in many magazines, journals and anthologies.
+He has also published collections of poetry in English and Spanish.
+Next Year in Cuba, a memoir, was nominated for a Pulitzer Prize in non-fiction in 1995.
+Life on the Hyphen, a study of Cuban-American culture, was awarded the Eugene M. Kayden Award for 1994 and received Honorable Mention in the Modern Language Association’s Katherine Singer Kovács Prize and the Latin American Studies Association’s Bryce Wood Book Award.

 Honors

 Pérez Firmat is a member of the American Academy of Arts and Sciences and has been the recipient of fellowships from the John Simon Guggenheim Foundation, the National Endowment for the Humanities, the American Council of Learned Societies, and the Mellon Foundation.
 In 1995, Pérez Firmat was named Duke University Scholar/Teacher of the Year.
 In 1997 Newsweek included him among “100 Americans to watch for the 21st century” and Hispanic Business Magazine selected him as one of the “100 most influential Hispanics” in the United States.
 In 2004 he was named one of New York’s thirty “outstanding Latinos” by El Diario La Prensa.
 He was featured in the documentary CubAmerican and in the 2013 PBS series Latino Americans.